SOLANDAG/HandyCart/README.md

-# Welcome to HandyCart: A Delivery App (Food and Groceries) for People qith Disabilities 👋
+# Welcome to HandyCart: A Delivery App (Food and Groceries) for People with Disabilities 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).